JuanmaCenteno/PlataformaTFG/docs/04_analisis_sistema.md

-participant "Estudiante" as EST participant "Frontend" as FE participant "Backend API" as BE participant "File Storage" as FS participant "Database" as DB participant "Notification" as NOT
+participant "Estudiante" as EST participant "Frontend" as FE participant "Backend API" as BE participant "Almacén Archivos" as FS participant "Base Datos" as DB participant "Notificaciones" as NOT

 EST -> FE: Selecciona archivo PDF
 FE -> FE: Valida tipo y tamaño